Novators/EnScrypt/README.md

 # EnScrypt 1.1.1

-EnScrypt is an Acceleration-resistant password hashing library based on the memory-hard PBKDF Scrypt.
+EnScrypt is an acceleration-resistant password hashing library and utility based on the memory-hard PBKDF Scrypt.

 # Based On